Consequences of Commercial Drivers License Fraud

 Requirements to Obtain a Commercial Driving License (CDL)

-- Passing a driving test to get the CDL
+• Passing a driving skills test

 Depending on the CDL you’re pursuing (Class A or B), the process can take 1-8 weeks.
 An individual who wants to obtain a commercial truck driving license needs to be above 18 years old and the written test and driving test gauge the skill of the driver in handling commercial vehicles.
 Neighboring countries like Mexico and Canada require similar testing and training for truckers with the passage of the USMCA.
 Unfortunately, while most truck drivers get their license through legitimate proper channels, a number of truck drivers and other institutions have been discovered to rig the system in order to obtain/issue the license.